omplanet/Hamaspyur/README.md

 Hamaspyur Network
 ==================

-A social network that will offer new structures supporting bottom-up social organization and collective action.
+We are creating the Hamaspyur Network - a social network that will offer new structures supporting bottom-up social organization and collective action.

 Website: http://hamaspyur.am/